notationsystems/BIM-State-Transformer-Engine/README.md

-# BIM State Transformer — GAT Computational Core
+# BIM State Transformer Engine — For OpenUSD

 **BIM State Transformer** is a portable, decision-focused computational state runtime for Building Information Modeling (BIM).
 Its **GAT (Gaussian